-Our heart transplant team reviews every case to understand the complexities of each person's heart disease and how we can best help.
+We look at each case we receive.
+We study the complexities of each person's heart disease and decide how we can best help.